 Send your first API request

-Postman's built-in API client enables you to create and send API requests, including HTTP, GraphQL, and gRPC requests.
+Postman's API client enables you to create and send API requests, including HTTP, GraphQL, and gRPC requests.
 Using Postman, you can send a request to an endpoint, retrieve data from a data source, or test an API's functionality.
 You don't need to enter commands in a terminal or write any code.
-When you create a new request and select Send, the API response appears right inside Postman.
+When you create a new request and click Send, the API response returns directly in Postman.

 Send an API request